Fenugreek Leaves – Nutrition, Benefits, Side Effects and Precaution

 Fenugreek leaves have been used for ages for multiple reasons and are one of the oldest medicinal herbs.
 The whole fenugreek plant has medicinal properties.
 It is a popular culinary herb across the world.
 In addition, the seeds are the flavouring agent.
 The fresh green leaves make multiple healthy dishes.

 In short, fenugreek is a prophylactic, which prevents health disorders.
-You may quickly include it into your diet to yield its benefits.
+You may quickly include it in your diet to yield its benefits.
 It’s an annual plant extensively cultivated as a food crop in India, the Mediterranean region, North Africa and Yemen.
 The Fenugreek seeds and herbs are well known for their distinct aroma and slightly bitter taste.

 A. You can use the fenugreek leaves to treat indigestion, gastritis and constipation.
 In addition, it is effective in managing cholesterol, liver disorders, reproductive disorders and many more.
 It also helps in bone, skin and hair health.